ruse-traveler/EpicBHCalPTDRStudies/README.md

 # ePIC BHCal pTDR Studies

+**NOTE:** this repository will be archived on 11.24.2025.
+This code base is now maintained at [eic/BHCalPTDRStuides](https://github.com/eic/BHCalPTDRStudies).

 This repository tracks code used in studies for the BHCal chapter of the ePIC pTDR.
 It is structured like so: